sydneynewton1/finalproject-sydneynewton/README.md

 # What to expect

-Below is an overview of the project:
+Below is an overview of my final project project:

 - 'Newton_Sydney_progress_memo_1': files from the 1st progress memo
 - 'Newton_Sydney_ProgressMemo2': files from 2nd progress memo